Email Blog Instagram YouTube Twitch Discord Github

 See FAQ CR-7 for invitation rules.

-Today, the camp is headed by director Po-Shen Loh and assistant academic director Evan Chen.
+I am currently the assistant academic director of MOP.
 (There is no academic director or assistant director.)
 Staff includes instructors, RA’s, and teaching assistants (aka graders).

 For many years, the official name for MOP was “MOSP”, but the letter S was universally ignored by staff and students, and its omission became an ongoing gag.
 The S was finally officially deleted in 2017.